Ben Brading 5 min read

 Meter Operator appointments are only mandatory for half-hourly electricity meters.

-For other meter types, your energy supplier can manage your meter directly rather than appointing a Meter Operator.
+For other meter types, your energy supplier can either manage your meter directly or appoint an independent Meter Operator.

-There are two ways businesses with half-hourly meters pay for their Meter Operator.
+There are two ways businesses with half-hourly meters pay for their Meter Operator agreements.

 Bundled into energy rates